sandboxy/stocks.n.cards/README.md

-This is a simple setup utilizing Karma and Jasmine to unit test your code.
+This is a simple stocks and cards game.
-Place your code inside the app folder and your tests inside the tests folder.

-#INSTRUCTIONS
-npm install
-npm test